 Some of the pros of a fixed fee for a video are that you get that amount even if the video doesn’t perform as well as you had hoped, and you can plan with that money in your account.
 This is very useful if you are doing YouTube full-time.

-The pros of agreeing on a fee based on how a video performs is that you can earn a lot more for that video if it does well and performs better than most videos you have on your channel.
-You can also build a positive relationship with a sponsor more easily if that video performs well.
+The pros of agreeing on a fee based on how a video performs are that you can earn a lot more for that video if it does well and performs better than most videos you have on your channel.
+You can also build a positive relationship with a sponsor more quickly if that video performs well.

-There are millions of other affiliate programs, many of your favorite brands probably have one, the easiest way to find one is to look for “affiliates” in the footer of a website, or just type in the brand name along with “affiliate program” into Google.
+There are millions of other affiliate programs, and many of your favorite brands probably have one; the easiest way to find one is to look for “affiliates” in the website’s footer or just type in the brand name along with “affiliate program” into Google.

-This method of monetizing your channel is great because you can start doing it immediately by linking to products you use in your video description.
-Even if you have 0 subscribers.
+This method of monetizing your channel is excellent because you can start doing it immediately by linking to products you use in your video description, even if you have 0 subscribers.

-An important thing to know about Amazon’s associate’s program (their affiliate program) is that you need to make at least 3 sales from your links within the first 6 months after signing up.
+An important thing to know about Amazon’s associate’s program (their affiliate program) is that you need to make at least three sales from your links within the first six months after signing up.